-Failing or refusing to:
+- Failing or refusing to: - ..

-- ..
 Appear and participate with the Jobs, Education and Training (JET) Program or other employment service provider. - ..
 Complete a Family Automated Screening Tool (FAST), as assigned as the first step in the FSSP process. - ..
-Develop a Family Self-Sufficiency Plan (FSSP) or a Personal Responsibility Plan and Family Contract (PRPFC).
+Develop a Family Self-Sufficiency Plan (FSSP) or a Personal Responsibility Plan and Family Contract (PRPFC). - ..
+Comply with activities assigned to on the Family Self-Sufficiency Plan (FSSP) or PRPFC.

 - ..
-Comply with activities assigned to on the Family Self-Sufficiency Plan (FSSP) or PRPFC. - ..
-Appear for a scheduled appointment or meeting. - ..
+Appear for a scheduled appointment or meeting related to assigned activities. - ..
+Provide legitimate documentation of work participation. - ..
 Participate in employment and/or self-sufficiencyrelated activities. - ..
 Accept a job referral. - ..
 Complete a job application. - ..
 Appear for a job interview (see the exception below). - Stating orally or in writing a definite intent not to comply with program requirements. - Threatening, physically abusing or otherwise behaving disruptively toward anyone conducting or participating in an employment and/or self-sufficiency-related activity. - Refusing employment support services if the refusal prevents participation in an employment and/or self-sufficiencyrelated activity.
-PEM 233A, pp. 1-2.
+BEM 233A, pp. 1-2.